mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 02 June 2025

-- The average temperature today is 19.31˚C,
+- The average temperature today is 19.81˚C,
-- With highs of 20.38˚C and lows of 18.3˚C,
+- With highs of 20.52˚C and lows of 19.36˚C,
-- It may feel like 18.34˚C with scattered clouds
+- It may feel like 18.97˚C with clear sky
-- The wind speed is 3.58m/s and visibility is 10000m
+- The wind speed is 5.14m/s and visibility is 10000m
-- The pressure is 1016hPa and humidity is 40%
+- The pressure is 1016hPa and humidity is 43%
 - The sun will rise at 03:54 and set at 20:18

 <!-- weather_marker ends -->